Custom Grid FAQ’s

 * Frame thickness doesn’t include Velcro on the front and back.
 Add 0.09” for Velcro.

 We can make grids up to 50” x 98”.

-The most popular method for round reflectors is Velcro strap attached to the grid frame.
-With this method we provide adhesive Velcro to which the Velcro straps attach.
+The most popular method for round reflectors is a Velcro strap attached to the grid frame.
+With this method, we provide adhesive Velcro to which the Velcro straps attach.
 Spring clips are also used when a square surface is available to tension against.
-We also use eye-bolts (see Broncolor Para 88 Grid) and positioning rods (see Universal Grids).
+We also use positioning rods (see Universal Grids).

 What type of grid material should I use?

-There are two types of grid material to choose from: polycarbonate and aluminum.
+There are two types of grid materials to choose from: polycarbonate and aluminum.
 We recommend polycarbonate for most applications because of its durability compared to aluminum grid material.
-For high temperature lighting applications (150° F), we recommend aluminum grid material.
+We recommend aluminum grid material for high-temperature lighting applications (150° F).